Supporting children with cancer in low- and middle-income countries

 Giving every child an equal chance of survival

 Cancer is one of the major causes of death in children.
 While the survival rate is 80% in rich countries, this falls to around 20% in some poor countries.
 The main reasons are poor access to diagnosis and high rates for abandoning treatment.
 Care provision involves such key steps as access to information, diagnosis, treatment, and supportive care.
 Since 2005, through our My Child Matters program, we have been contributing to all of these initiatives to improve the chances of a cure.
-We are particularly proud to have helped provide the first stem cell transplant for a four-year-old girl in Paraguay.
+Our goal of caring for 100,000 children, originally set for the end of 2021, was reached by November 2020.
+The Foundation is also helping to increase the number of trained healthcare professionals, with over 30,000 receivers.

 - Cancer registries